celery/ceps/draft/jumpstarter.rst

 either before ``async/await`` or in the earlier stages.

-2. We want something that can be a standalone framework, but that can _also_ be informed by the needs of `Next-Gen Celery`_.
+2. We want something that can be a standalone framework, but that can _also_ be informed by the needs of `Celery Next-Gen`_.
 Hence, we'd like for the Celery organization to maintain and shepherd the project.
 We may find that we need to make changes rapidly in the beginning, and we'd like to see the project evolve and grow quickly without being blocked by other large dependent projects (like some or many of these other libraries may be), especially in the beginning.
-By Celery creating a new library, we can both enable rapid development of `Jumpstarter`_ and `Next-Gen Celery`_ now and down the line, while still providing a framework that the greater Python community may find helpful to build other projects off of.
+By Celery creating a new library, we can both enable rapid development of `Jumpstarter`_ and `Celery Next-Gen`_ now and down the line, while still providing a framework that the greater Python community may find helpful to build other projects off of.